chrahunt/tagpro-neomacro-plus/README.md

 That was the problem that Neomacro set out to fix, and this is a step in that same direction.

 Macros come in two flavors: simple and composite.
 A simple macro is one where the phrase we want to communicate stands on its own, we can't really break it down into separate parts.
-We can organize then into commands, questions, and other classes, but it doesn't make sense to break the sentence into smaller pieces.
+We can organize them into commands, questions, and other classes, but it doesn't make sense to break the individual sentences into smaller pieces.
 An example of a simple macro is:

 > Chase the enemy FC